aleph-im/pyaleph/docs/guides/private_net.rst

 Setting up a private aleph.im network
 =====================================

-For testing some people and organization might want to setup a private aleph.im network.
+For testing some people and organizations might want to setup a private aleph.im network.

 Please note that it is not the recommended course of action: you will